qemacs/qemacs/qe-manual.md

 Return the number of bytes actually written.

+### `int buf_put_key(buf_t *out, int key);`

+Encode a key as a qemacs string into a fixed length buffer

+* argument `bp` a valid pointer to fixed length buffer

+* argument `key` a key value

+Return the number of bytes produced in the destination array, not counting the null terminator.

+Note: Recurse at most once for meta keys.

+### `int buf_put_keys(buf_t *out, unsigned int *keys, int nb_keys);`

+Encode a sequence of keys as a qemacs strings into a fixed length buffer

+* argument `bp` a valid pointer to fixed length buffer

+* argument `keys` a valid pointer to an array of keys

+* argument `nb_keys` the number of keys to encode.

+Return the number of bytes produced in the destination array, not counting the null terminator.

 ### `int buf_putc_utf8(buf_t *bp, char32_t c);`

 Encode a codepoint in UTF-8 at the end of a fixed length buffer.